-The annual cost of tuition for the Ph.D. program in 2017-18 is $15,500.
-Campus housing is available for up to five consecutive years or for the duration of the student’s Ph.D. program, whichever comes first.
-Housing is heavily subsidized and thus represents a substantial enhancement of the overall admissions package.
-Please refer to the Princeton Theological Seminary website for specific information on housing.
+An unfurnished apartment (size dependent on availability) will be reserved for each admitted applicant in campus housing and will be made available for up to five consecutive years or for the duration of the student’s PhD program, whichever comes first.
+Single students may choose instead to live in one of the residence halls.
+In either case, the housing is heavily subsidized and thus represents a substantial enhancement of the overall admissions package.

-- Merit Tuition Scholarship: This scholarship covers the annual cost of tuition, which in 2017-18 is $15,500, and is annually credited to the student’s account on his or her behalf.
+- Merit Tuition Scholarship: This scholarship covers the annual cost of tuition, which in 2019–20 is $18,000, and is annually credited to the student’s account on his or her behalf.

 Assistant Professor of World Christianity

-Eric D. Barreto Weyerhauser Associate Professor of New Testament
+Frederick and Margaret L. Weyerhaeuser Associate Professor of New Testament

 Hispanic Centers and Programs